coderofsalvation/personality-insights/output-csv.md

     </td>
     <td style="vertical-align:top">
       <em>If the input text is timestamped,</em> the percentage of the
-      input associated with each day of the week; if the input is not timestamped, the percentages are all <code>0.0</code>.
+      input that is associated with each day of the week.
+If the input is not timestamped, the percentages are all <code>0.0</code>.
     </td>
   </tr>
   <tr>